1,350

 A clinical interview will be arranged at a convenient time and day.
 This will be done online.

 During this interview, a trained clinician may ask you further questions about the questionnaires and information you have already submitted.
-The clinician will also ask you and your child questions that specifically relate to ADHD using a Diagnostic Interview for ADHD (DIVA).
+The clinician will also ask you and your child questions that specifically relate to ADHD using a Diagnostic Interview for ADHD (Young-DIVA-5).
 They will also observe how your child presents during the interview, as well as ask questions.
 This appointment lasts two hours and takes place online.
-Generally, children do not need to attend this meeting.

 4. QBCheck (if indicated)